gregcope/webserver/README.md

 6. Cloudformation creates AMI at end (using Lambda)
 7. Run updates on laptop beforehand and not lose your AWS MFA POTP or disconnect you landline
 8. Use a nano instance type to save costs
+9. DNS hostname/domain to match the TLS cert